JericoMeca/parakeet-tdt-0.6b-v2-Batch-Transcriber/README.md

 # parakeet-tdt-0.6b-v2-Batch-Transcriber

 Parakeet Batch Transcriber is a powerful command-line tool designed for efficient and high-quality audio transcription.
-It leverages NVIDIA NeMo's `Parakeet-TDT-0.6B-v2` model to generate accurate, word-level timestamped transcriptions and formats them into perfectly segmented SRT subtitle files.
+It leverages nvidia/parakeet-tdt-0.6b-v2 model to generate accurate, word-level timestamped transcriptions and formats them into perfectly segmented SRT subtitle files.

 The script is heavily optimized for handling very long audio files (e.g., podcasts, lectures, meetings) by intelligently pre-splitting audio at silent points to prevent memory overflows and ensure reliability.